Obliczeniowo/BASH_svg_diagram_creator/README.md

 # BASH_svg_diagram_creator
-BASH project of script that make a htlm file with svg diagrami inside based on data given by user.
+BASH project of script that make a htlm file with svg diagram inside based on data given by user.

 To use this script here is an example: